dusek/dusek.github.io/index.md

 [LinkedIn](http://cz.linkedin.com/in/dusek1),
 [SoundCloud](https://soundcloud.com/bdusek)

-I am a software engineer living in Prague working for [OUI Technology Ltd.](https://oui.technology/).
-My professional interests include accessibility for the visually-impaired, beautiful code (in C++, Swift, Objective-C, and Python) and Apple.
+I am a software engineer with professional interests including accessibility for the visually-impaired, beautiful code (in C++, Swift, Objective-C, and Python) and Apple.
 I am also very interested in music, including [playing](https://soundcloud.com/bdusek/pc-vs-mac) the piano.